 • Helps learners to become experts in a particular area.

 • Determine your target audience.
 It can be peers or specialists in a particular field.
 The importance of doing this is that different groups of people may have varying expectations and perceptions.

 • Identify the goals of your work.
 Reveal what you intend to achieve at the end of the article review.
 Evaluate whether you have all the sources needed to complete your assignment.

 • Write a background of the article that you are reviewing.
-The information helps individuals to have a better understanding of the author’s work and providing ideas for conducting further research about the subject matter.
+The information helps individuals better understand the author’s work and provide ideas for conducting further research about the subject matter.

 • You should explain to your readers why you decided to review a particular article and not others.
 Explain why you think that the article is credible.
 Highlight details such as the name of the publisher and date of publication.

-• Do an analysis of some of the work that has been completed in the field in the past as it can provide valuable insights into writing your review.
+• Analyze some of the work that has been completed in the past as it can provide valuable insights into writing your review

 • Identify the type of review that you would want to do.
 It could be either conceptual or empirical.